MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-1-General-Regulations-Under-Commodity-Exchange-Act/subjectgroup-ECFR893b3e8e94c8047-Definitions/section-1.3.md

 *Floor trader.* This term means any person:

-(1) Who, in or surrounding any pit, ring, post or other place provided by a contract market for the meeting of persons similarly engaged, purchases, or sells solely for such person's own account -
+(1) Who, in or surrounding any pit, ring, post or other place provided by a contract market for the meeting of persons similarly engaged, purchases, or sells solely for such person's own account—

 (i) Any commodity for future delivery, security futures product, or swap; or